rust-lang/rust/src/doc/tarpl/dropck.md

 the air.
 However The Big Rule is the subtlety that we have focused on this whole
 section:

-**For a generic type to soundly implement drop, it must strictly outlive all of its generic arguments.**
+**For a generic type to soundly implement drop, its generics arguments must strictly outlive it.**

 This rule is sufficient but not necessary to satisfy the drop checker.
 That is, if your type obeys this rule then it's *definitely* sound to drop.
 However